noamross/wp_orcid/README.md

 -   Simple UI for most users, good options, API and documentation for geeks.
 -   Include your ORCiD as part of user metadata
-    - Several plugins allow custom fields alread, [Martin Fenner's](https://github.com/mfenner/contact-info-options) include ORCiD.
+    - Several plugins allow custom fields already.
+[Martin Fenner's](https://github.com/mfenner/contact-info-options) includes ORCiD.
 Make compatible or just lift the code?
-Should the plugin check if ORCiD is already part of metadata?
-        -   How about allow advanced option: If `user_meta` already includes ORCiD, please specify field name.
+        -   How about allow advanced option: If `user_meta` already includes ORCiD from another plugin, please specify field name.
 -   Import your works from ORCiD and store in the WP database, with fields for each part of the metadata
     -   Give option to automatically sync with ORCiD